julianocanuto/csv-notes/README.md

 ## Overview

 CSV Notes Manager is a web application that allows you to maintain persistent, searchable notes on specific CSV file rows across multiple versions of the file.
 Notes are linked via a detected primary key column and are stored in a local SQLite database, eliminating the need to manually track information between file updates.
-Version **1.0.0** delivers editable notes, tagging, and smarter primary key detection to round out the core MVP experience.
+Version **1.1.0** introduces a CSV explorer that surfaces imported file contents alongside note context, building on the editable notes, tagging, and smarter primary key detection delivered in v1.0.0.

 ### Use Case